vault27/Foundation/ospf.md

 There are 5 different types of OSPF packets:

-- 1 - Hello
+- 1 - Hello - discover and maintain neighbors.
+Are sent periodically via all interfaces to discover new neighbors and test existing
-- 2 - DBD - Database Description
+- 2 - DBD - Database Description - summer of database, during first adjecency
-- 3 - LSR - Link State Request
+- 3 - LSR - Link State Request - request a portion of neighbors database
-- 4 - LSU - Link State Update - contains LSA
+- 4 - LSU - Link State Update - contains LSA - sent in direct response to LSR
-- 5 - Link State Acknowledgment
+- 5 - Link State Acknowledgment - acknowledge of LSA

+### Hello Packet

+OSPF routers periodically send Hello packets out OSPF enabled links every Hellolnterval

+Hello packet contains:

+- Router-ID - 32 bit ID within OSPF domain
+- Authentication options: none, plain text, MD5
+- Area-ID - The OSPF area that the OSPF interface belongs to.
+It is a 32-bit number that can be written in dotted-decimal format (0.0.1.0) or decimal (256)
+- Interface Subnet Mask
+- Interface Priority - for DR elections
+- Hello Interval
+- Dead Interval
+- DR/BDR Addresses
+- Options (e.g. stub flags, etc.)
+- Router IDs of other neighbors on the link

 ## Router types